Parthtank60/Context-Based-Question-Answering-System/README.md

 # Context-Based-Question-Answering-System

-This is an Encoder-Decoder Seq2Seq model implemented in Python which takes the context as the input along with the question and predicts the answer to the question.
+This is an Encoder-Decoder Seq2Seq model implemented in Python which takes the context as the input along with the question and predicts the answer to that question.

 The Stanford Question Answering Dataset `SQuAD2.0` is used to train the model. <br />
 download link : https://rajpurkar.github.io/SQuAD-explorer